matthewcook333/AnimatedArt/documents/design_and_implementation.md

 ### Are there any other DSLs for this domain?
 If so, what are they, and how does your language compare to these other languages?

 There are a number of different DSLs in this domain.
 Perhaps the most prominent of these is Adobe Flash, as that is really the go-to application for animation.
 My language will be much lighter and specific in scope compared to Flash.
 The goal is to make it far easier to get started using my DSL, versus Flash which has a lot of capability, but also a big learning curve.
+Beyond static frame-by-frame, Flash actually has similar capabilities to mine to allow for putting an image in location, and then another, and using a "tween" which makes a path to animate between those two.

-STILL NEED TO ADD OTHER DSLS IN THIS DOMAIN
+There are other DSLs as well that Paul pointed out, the first one which is ActionScript.
+This does look pretty similar to what I am trying to do as it allows for specific animations.
+The one main difference is the purpose of the language, as mine is to allow for more simply a creative outlet for drawing and animating different things quickly, while ActionScript seems well-suited for tinkering with the specific animation of some image to get it right (also, the platforms for the two are very different).
+BannerZest seems very specific to certain types of animated words/banners.
+This allows them to make it easy to make cooler/more complicated animations, but in an even more specific domain of animating specifically organized banners.
+Pyglet is more of the backend library for what my language is, as it looks similar to what "Core Animation" is in iOS.

 ## Language implementation